VWR International: History

 VWR was founded by John Taylor as the John Taylor Company in 1852, selling mining and laboratory products.
 Since then, the company evolved to focus on the laboratory market.
 It also has a presence in the cleanroom, safety, and clinical markets.

 In 1902, it was purchased by F.W.
 Braun, and merged into his company the F.W.
 Braun Corporation.
 In 1908, Braun left the F.W.
 Braun Corporation, and formed Braun-Knecht-Heimann with Gustav Knecht and Richard Heimann.
 In 1950, George Van Waters and Nat Rogers purchased Braun-Knecht-Heimann, and in 1953 they purchased the F.W.
 Braun Corporation, merging with their chemical distribution company Van Waters and Rogers, which they had founded in 1924.
 In 1974, the VWR United Corporation became Univar Corporation, and in 1986, split into Univar and VWR Corporation.

 VWR owns a group of companies under the unofficial umbrella "VWR Education."
-These companies include Science Kit and Boreal Laboratories and Edmund Scientific Corporation.
+These companies include Science Kit and Boreal Laboratories and a catalog operation they acquired from Edmund Scientific Corporation in 2001.
 In August 1989, VWR purchased Wards's Science and Sargent-Welch Scientific Company.

 In September, 1995, VWR completed their purchase of Baxter's Industrial division, creating a much larger company.
 The capital was primarily obtained from Merck KGaA, a German chemical manufacturer (known as EMD Chemicals in the U.S. and Canada) who later purchased VWR and merged them with Merck Eurolab, creating a global laboratory distributor.
 In 2004, VWR became a limited partnership controlled by investment firm Clayton, Dubilier & Rice.

 In 2007, CD&R sold VWR to another private equity company, Madison Dearborn Partners.

 In 2010, VWR moved its world headquarters to Radnor, Pennsylvania.